Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte

-Numerous methods have been proposed to address the second challenge of approximating the marginal likelihood, including Laplace approximation \citep{tierney1989fully}, adaptive Gaussian-Hermite quadrature \citep{naylor1982applications} and penalized quasi-likelihood \citep{breslow1993approximate}.
+There are numerous methods to deal with intractable integrals appearing in GLMMs, including Laplace approximation \citep{tierney1989fully}, adaptive Gaussian-Hermite quadrature \citep{naylor1982applications} and penalized quasi-likelihood \citep{breslow1993approximate}.
 All of them often struggle in high-dimensional or non-Gaussian random effects settings.
-Monte Carlo techniques \citep{chib1995marginal, fruhwirth2004estimating} and EM-based variants \citep{booth1999maximizing} offer more flexibility but can be computationally intensive and sensitive to tuning parameters.
-Bayesian methods, such as MCMC \citep{gelman1995bayesian}, INLA \citep{rue2017bayesian} and variational inference \citep{ormerod2012gaussian, tan2013variational}, may be more scalable but still face challenges with large datasets and complex random effects structures.
+Monte Carlo techniques \citep{chib1995marginal, fruhwirth2004estimating} and EM-based variants \citep{booth1999maximizing} offer more flexibility, but can be computationally intensive and sensitive to tuning parameters.
+Bayesian methods, such as MCMC \citep{gelman1995bayesian}, INLA \citep{rue2017bayesian} and variational inference \citep{ormerod2012gaussian, tan2013variational}, are more scalable but still face challenges with complex random effects structures.
 To avoid directly evaluating the marginal likelihood, we leverage Fisher’s identity \citep{fisher1925theory}.
 Previously used for variational inference in GLMMs \citep{tran2020bayesian}, Fisher's identity equates the gradient of the marginal likelihood to a certain expectation of random effects with respect to its conditional distribution given the data and population parameters.
 Our method is very closely related to the recent work that also used Fisher's identity to integrate out latent variables \cite{loaiza2024hybrid}; however, their focus was on models for which exact Gibbs samples of latent variables were used to compute an unbiased stochastic gradient.
 Our work furnishes experimental and theoretical evidence for the more practical usage of biased stochastic gradient estimators, which are easily derivable based on an additional layer of MCMC approximation.